CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-3/Sprint-1/Self-Paced Materials/1_Developing a Successful Acquisition Strategy.md

 ## Using the Lean Canvas Approach

-You were introduced to this tool in **Module 2**.
+You were introduced to this tool in **Module 1**.
 In this module, you will put this tool into action.
 The Lean Acquisition Canvas is a concise way to capture the key points of an acquisition strategy or plan, providing a high-level overview of the acquisition.
 The concept of using lean approaches originates from the Lean Startup methodology.
 This approach was initially designed to create and manage startups, enabling them to quickly bring products to customers’ hands through an efficient “build-measure-learn” cycle.
-The methodology is called “lean” for a reason, it favors testing and experimenting over elaborate upfront planning.
+The methodology is called “lean” for a reason; it favors testing and experimenting over elaborate upfront planning.

 Both large and small businesses across various industries are quickly adopting these “lean” approaches.
 For instance, you may have read about applications of lean methodologies to User Experience (UX) design as part of the readings in Module 1.
 These lean approaches were used to develop the “lean canvas” approach for writing “lighter,” more effective business plans.